 For example, a gene may have the instructions to make a protein called an enzyme, which is needed for an important biochemical process in the body.

 Individual genes are packaged into structures called chromosomes.
 Humans have a total of 46 chromosomes which are located in the center of every cell of the body.
 We receive 23 chromosomes (half our genetic information) from our mothers and 23 chromosomes from our fathers.
-Of those 23 pairs, 22 of them are identical in men and women and are called autosomes.
+Of those 23 pairs, 22 of them are alike in men and women and are called autosomes.
 The last pair, the sex chromosomes, differs in men and women.
 Men have one X and one Y chromosome, and women have two X chromosomes.

 Genetic disorders arise when one or both copies of a certain gene have a genetic change that leads to a protein product that does not work in the body like it should.
 Sometimes these genetic changes are called mutations.
 When a change in only one copy of a gene pair causes a genetic disorder, the disorder is called dominant.

 Someone who has a gene for a dominant disorder is usually affected by the disorder.
 Each parent passes only one copy of every gene to their child.
 So if either the mother or father has a dominant genetic condition, there is a 50% chance that their child will have the condition.
 The same risk applies to each child the couple has, regardless of whether older children have had the disorder.

 A dominant disorder sometimes appears in a child whose parents do not have the disorder.
 This occurs when a new mutation has arisen in a gene.
 This means the genetic change has occurred for the first time in the sperm or egg that resulted in the conception of the child, rather than being inherited from one of the parents.